-Dece incep eriod from omber 4, 2020 (date of otion) through omber 31, 2020
+January 19, iod from 2021(Inception) cember 31, 2021

-Audit Fees (1) \$ 52,785
+Audit Fees (1) \$ 221,740

 Audit-Related Fees (2)

 Tax Fees (3)

-All Other Fees (4)
+All Other Fees (4) -

-Total \$ 52,785
+Total \$ 221,740

 - (1) Audit Fees.
-Audit fees consist of fees billed or to be billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings. - (2) Audit-Related Fees.
+Audit fees consist of fees billed and to be billed for professional services rendered for the audit of our year-end financial statements, reviews of our condensed financial statements and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings. - (2) Audit-Related Fees.
 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end financial statements and are not reported under "Audit Fees."
-These services include attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards, including permitted due diligence services related to a potential business combination.
+These services include attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards, including permitted due diligence services related to a potential business combination. - (3) Tax Fees.
+Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice.

-- (3) Tax Fees.
-Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice. - (4) All Other Fees.
+(4) All Other Fees.
 All other fees consist of fees billed for all other services.